DSPython Logo DSPython

 🦴 Topic 3: The Elbow Method (Choosing K)

 We plot K vs Inertia.
-The ideal K value is the point where the rate of decrease in inertia slows down significantly (the **diminishing returns**).
+The ideal K value is the point where the rate of decrease in inertia slows down significantly, creating a bend or "elbow" on the graph.
+This point represents the diminishing returns.
+[Image of Elbow Method graph]

 🌳 Topic 4: Hierarchical Clustering (Dendrograms)

-This method does not require a predefined K. Instead, it builds a **tree structure** of clusters called a **Dendrogram**, showing the merging process of every data point.
+This method does not require a predefined K. Instead, it builds a tree structure of clusters called a Dendrogram, showing the merging or splitting process of every data point.

 Agglomerative (Bottom-Up):

-The most common type starts with every data point as its own cluster and then progressively merges the two **closest** clusters until only one giant cluster remains (like building a family tree from the bottom up).
+The most common type starts with every data point as its own cluster (N clusters) and then progressively merges the two closest clusters (based on a linkage criterion) until only one giant cluster remains.
+The final cluster number (K) is chosen by cutting the dendrogram at a specific height.

 💻 Example: Implementing Agglomerative Clustering